AndreyRysin/yandex_practicum/README.md

 Here are the projects I've done while studying at the Yandex.Practicum courses.

 The numbers of the projects indicate the order I did them according to.
-Some of the numbers are missed, it's ok:)

 The first projects could be a bit simpler in the instruments used (while I was a beginner), but I'm sure, you'll find all of them quite interesting:)